eclipse-hono/hono/site/content/deployment/helm-based-deployment.md

 <!--more-->

 {{% note %}}
-The example configuration that comes with Hono and which is used in this guide is not supposed to be used for evaluation and development purposes only.
+The example configuration that comes with Hono and which is used in this guide is supposed to be used for evaluation and development purposes only.
 {{% /note %}}

 ## Prerequisites